gpvicomm/gpvicomm-android/README.md

 + cvc: card security code as a string, e.g. '123'.
 + type:

-The fifth argument tokenCallback is a callback you provide to handle responses from HSBC.
+The fifth argument tokenCallback is a callback you provide to handle responses from GpVicomm.
 It should send the token to your server for processing onSuccess, and notify the user onError.

 Here's a sample implementation of the token callback: